Bao88/golang-simple-http-api-jwt/README.md

 How to use:
 - Install/download the necessary libraries under "import"
 - Build and run the app with : go build -i && ./golang-simple-http-api-jwt

+Things to consider:
+- creating new files each time a user saves his invoice?